Tax Return Services - Crypto Tax Consulting

 Should You Include Crypto Gains in Your Tax Return?

 The Commissioner for SARS prescribes per government notice who is required to submit a tax return.
-The notice in respect of the 2021 year of assessment was published on 14 May 2021.
-SARS also posted a webpage on 11 June, aimed at guiding taxpayers to make this determination ahead of the filing season, which started on 1 July 2021.
+The notice in respect of the 2024 year of assessment was published on 31 May 2024.
+SARS also posted a webpage, aimed at guiding taxpayers to make this determination ahead of the filing season, which starts on 1 July 2024.

-At Crypto Tax Consulting, we offer a holistic and effective service in the calculation and filing of your individual income tax return, provisional income tax returns and any individual tax-related issues pertaining to your crypto asset portfolio; thus, providing an end-to-end solution for investors who are in danger of being non-compliant.
+At Crypto Tax Consulting, we offer a holistic and effective service in the calculation and filing of your income tax returns and any individual or corporate tax-related issues pertaining to your crypto asset portfolio; thus, providing an end-to-end solution for investors who are in danger of being non-compliant.

 CATEGORIES